leahwest7/Girls-Who-Code/README.md

-# Personal Website Starter Project
+# Activist Toolkit Project

-This is a place for you to start building your first project -- your personal website!
+This is a place for you to start building your personal project in week 2.

 ## Project Requirements
-Your project should:
-- Include one "Home" HTML page (that will be index.html) that's all about you!
-- Include one "Portfolio" HTML page that will showcase the projects you build in class.
-- Include a navigation bar that is included on all your website's pages.
-- Have all text, image(s), links, and/or videos on the page contained within appropriate HTML elements.
+You will:
+- Build a multipage website using HTML, CSS, and JavaScript.
+- Use CSS and background image properties to create a parallax scroll effect on the homepage of your website.
+- Use the DOM, functions, event listeners, and JavaScript events to create an action item checklist.
+- Use flexbox to layout your website.
+- Customize the look and feel of your site through colors, images, and  fonts using CSS.
+- Use comments to describe your code.

 ## Extensions
 You can extend your project further by:
-- Creating a "Blog" HTML page that you can use to write blog posts with your readers!
+- Customizing the CSS of your site.
 - Adding accessibility features to your website.
+- Adding a resources page where your audience can get more information.
+- Adding social media buttons so your audience can spread the word.
+- Adding additional media like videos, audio, image galleries, etc. to enhance your message.

+## Image Attributions
+- Insert here

 # Starter Code File Overview
 Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

 ## ← index.html
 This is your homepage.
 It should be the first page that you work on.

-## ← portfolio.html
-This will be your portfolio page.

 ## ← script.js

-Later this week, you'll get fancy with the ability to add interactivity to your site with JavaScript.
-For now, there's no need to edit this file!
+Later this week, you'll edit this file to create your checklist.

 ## ← styles.css

-The file for your styles!
-You don't need to worry about editing this file right now.
-You'll learn more about CSS styling tomorrow.
+ThIS file contains the CSS rule sets for index.html and any universal elements for all pages.
+We've already included a lot of them for you, but you should customize it as you want.

+## ← take-action.html
+This will hold your action item checklist and action description.

+## ← take-action.css
+This file contains the CSS rule set for take-action.html.

+---

+###### *NOTE: This project is adapted from the How To Create a To Do List by W3 Schools*